 Read on to learn Hill’s top beauty tips and favorite workout routine.

-"I think it has a lot to do with who you surround yourself with," Hill offers as explanation.
-"I have a really big family and really great friends, and I just like to surround myself with them and try to keep as normal of a life as I possibly can."
+"I think it has a lot to do with who you surround yourself with," Hill offers as an explanation.
+"I have a really big family and great friends, and I just like to surround myself with them and try to keep as normal of a life as I possibly can."
 (Hill's family lives in Colorado, where she grew up and was discovered—in a barn—at age 14.)
-"Fashion month is really exhausting, and that's probably when you become the most unlike yourself," she says.
+"Fashion month is exhausting, and that's probably when you become the most unlike yourself," she says.
 "It's always really refreshing to go home and see your friends and know that your life's not that hard and it's all going to be fine."

 "We do a lot of slow, muscle-targeting movements with gliding discs and two-pound weights.
-Almost kind of floor pilates in a way, because we get on the floor and she puts resistance bands around my ankles and things like that.
-It's so hard—it doesn't sound hard and it doesn't look hard, but I could back squat, like, 85 pounds, and I quiver when I do this.
+Almost kind of floor Pilates in a way because we get on the floor, and she puts resistance bands around my ankles and things like that.
+It's so hard—it doesn't sound hard, and it doesn't look hard, but I could back squat, like, 85 pounds, and I quiver when I do this.
 I'm like, Oh my God, I can't stand up anymore because I'm so sore!
 It's amazing."